ItsMrHarris2u/eqemu_server/custom/EQ-Legit/Quest_Items/README.md

 game.
 Only quests tied directly to legacy items from the EQ‑Legit master list are included.

-Current restored quests:
+### ✔ Completed Restored Quests

-- Ghoulbane Quest
+**1. Ghoulbane Quest**
+Restores the classic reforging of Ghoulbane using Miragul’s relics and Sir Ariam’s ritual.

-- Thex Mallet Quest
+**2. Thex Mallet Quest**
+Rebuilds the Thexian ritual involving the Priest, Shadowknight, and Spirit.

-- Pirate Ship Quest
+**3. Pirate Ship Quest**
+Restores Captain Nalot’s ship event, pirate crew spawns, and Nalot’s Cutlass (Legacy).

-- Summoning of Terror
+**4. Summoning of Terror**
+Recreates the forbidden ritual in the Plane of Fear, culminating in the Terror Forged Mask (Legacy).

-- Coldain/Iceclad Quest
+**5. Coldain/Iceclad Quest**
+Restores the Coldain relic recovery quest involving the Hermit and Coldain Emissary.

-- Shaman Epic Subquest
+**6. Shaman Epic Subquest**
+Rebuilds the ancestral spirit trial required for the Totemic Spirit Charm (Legacy).

 Each quest is fully documented and implemented using modular SQL and quest-specific documentation files.